diogodcarvalho/PlasmaTomoML/COMPASS/NN/README.md

       - `tomo_COMPASS.npz` contains all tomography relevant information (detector values, tomograms, etc...) and training/validation/test set index division
       - `tomo_GEOM.npz` contains information about camera geometry that is used in these reconstructions

-In this case the training/validation/test set belong to the same group of *.mat files generated with the same geometry.
-No change are made in the detector values used as input of the NN.
+In this case the training/validation/test sets belong to the same group of *.mat files generated with the same geometry.
+No changes are made in the detector values used as input of the NN.

 #### Option 2